camail-official/camail-official.github.io/_news/announcement_2.md

 ---

 **LinOSS in the news**:
-Our paper on <a href="https://openreview.net/pdf?id=GRMfXcAAFh">Oscillatory State-Space Model</a> was featured in the news.
-Check out the <a href="https://news.mit.edu/2025/novel-ai-model-inspired-neural-dynamics-from-brain-0502">MIT News article</a>.
+Check out the <a href="https://news.mit.edu/2025/novel-ai-model-inspired-neural-dynamics-from-brain-0502">MIT News article</a> about our paper on <a href="https://openreview.net/pdf?id=GRMfXcAAFh">Oscillatory State-Space Model</a>.